 The Clinical Mental Health Counselor (CMHC) training program is currently recognized by CACREP as a Community Counseling preparation program.
 The Department will seek accreditation as a CMHC program at its next evaluation.
 The CMHC track is based on CACREP training standards and is designed to meet the academic requirements for licensure as a professional counselor (LPC) in Colorado to practice psychotherapy.
 In addition to completing the Master’s Degree, applicants for the Professional Counselor License must complete appropriate post-master’s degree supervised experiences and pass a written examination.

-Students must complete a rigorous 54 to 60 semester-hour training program that has been developed by the departmental faculty to prepare Clinical Mental Health Counselors for the responsibility of professional practice.
-Students should be aware that the CMHC program will increase to 60 semester hours in the next two years to comply with CMHC accreditation standards.
+Students must complete a rigorous 60 semester-hour program that has been developed by the departmental faculty to prepare Clinical Mental Health Counselors for the responsibility of professional practice.

 Students graduating from the CMHC degree program will be eligible to take the National Counselor Exam on campus during their last semester in the program.
 The student may submit the score from this examination as partial fulfillment of the requirements for the Professional Counselor license in Colorado.
 Other requirements, including appropriate post-master’s supervised clinical experience, must be met prior to being eligible to be licensed.
 Additionally, graduates of the program will be immediately eligible, and are encouraged to apply for National Certified Counselor (NCC) recognition.